€3,00

 Do all pieces have the same degree of chatoyancy?

-No. The intensity of the mobile reflection depends on the orientation of the crocidolite fibers in each tumbled stone.
-In this selection, all pieces show visible chatoyancy under direct light, but some present sharper bands than others depending on the original cut.
+No. The intensity of the movable reflection depends on the orientation of the crocidolite fibers in each tumbled stone.
+In this selection, all pieces show visible chatoyancy under direct light, but some present clearer bands than others depending on the original cut.

 What is the approximate weight of each tumbled stone?

 Between 8 and 25 grams depending on the size.
-Small pieces (20×12 mm) weigh around 8-12 g; large ones (37×18 mm) reach up to 25 g.
-For macrame or pocket stone, both ranges work; for a main pendant with wire wrap, medium and large pieces are more visible.
+Small pieces (20×12 mm) are around 8-12 g; large ones (37×18 mm) reach up to 25 g.
+For macramé or pocket stone, both ranges work; for a main wire-wrapped pendant, medium and large pieces are more visible.

 More about tiger's eye: properties, meaning and uses.
 See also: all tumbled stones · meditation stones.